Alum Paul Debevec honored with Emmy Lifetime Achievement Award for inventing a new kind of movie magic

 Jain wrote Debevec a letter of recommendation for grad school at UC Berkeley, and it was at Berkeley where Debevec’s influence on the film industry became official.
 His 1997 short film, The Campanile Movie, demonstrated new image-based modeling and rendering techniques, in particular those from the “Facade” photogrammetric modeling system that was the focus of Debevec’s PhD thesis.

 The film premiered at the SIGGRAPH 97 Electronic Theater in Los Angeles, where it attracted the attention of visual effects supervisor by the name of John Gaeta.
 Gaeta used these techniques to create the Oscar-winning, iconic visual effects of the bullet scene in The Matrix.

 “That was an incredible moment,” Debevec said.
-“Here was this little project I did in lab, and it ended up playing a small but significant part of something that was absolutely huge –that reached so much of the world.”
+“Here was this little project I did in a lab, and it ended up playing a small but significant part of something that was absolutely huge –that reached so much of the world.”

-Here was this little project I did in lab, and it ended up playing a small but significant part of something that was absolutely huge –that reached so much of the world.
+Here was this little project I did in a lab, and it ended up playing a small but significant part of something that was absolutely huge –that reached so much of the world.